SWOSSAA CONSTITUTION

 must be registered in a minimum of six (6) full day school credit courses; in a

-student must be enrolled as a day student on or before September 20th of the
+4.4.7 A student must be enrolled as a day student on

 4.4.8 A